-VRSG version 6.1, released in October 2016, put into the hands of VRSG users all the models in MetaVR's 3D content libraries at full resolution.
-The inclusion of 170 GB of 6,650 full-resolution models (including 179 new models since the release of version 6.0) provides the full benefit of rendering scenes in VRSG with MetaVR's highly detailed runtime models.
+VRSG version 6.1, released in October 2016, put into the hands of VRSG users all the models in MVRsimulation's 3D content libraries at full resolution.
+The inclusion of 170 GB of 6,650 full-resolution models (including 179 new models since the release of version 6.0) provides the full benefit of rendering scenes in VRSG with MVRsimulation's highly detailed runtime models.

 VRSG version 6.0, released in July 2016, contained several infrastructure updates, including full support for the Microsoft Windows 10 64-bit operating system, DirectX 11, Visual Studio 2015, and Nvidia’s new GeForce GTX 1080 gaming graphics card.

 - Full support for Windows 10 64-bit systems, to support customer integration efforts, in keeping with US Department of Defense (DoD) mandate for all the military services, Unified Combatant Commands, defense agencies, and field activities to upgrade their systems to Windows 10 by January 31, 2017.